'Dogged' GOP Freshmen A Factor In Debt Debate

 NPR's Don Gonyea spent a day with him in January, his first day in Congress, and he went back to visit yesterday.

-Representative DAVID SCHWEIKERT (Republican, Arizona): My impression is we're very close to a deal here in the House.
+DAVID SCHWEIKERT: My impression is we're very close to a deal here in the House.
 There's many of us who are holding out to see if we can move the deal, I believe, further in fiscal conservatism.